Atlas-OS/docs/docs/contributing/playbook.md

 ### What Playbooks are

 AME Wizard Playbooks are a [script-esque](https://en.wikipedia.org/wiki/Scripting_language) system structured in [YAML](https://gettaurus.org/docs/YAMLTutorial/) to do various tasks, like [running executables](https://docs.ameliorated.io/developers/actions/Run.html) or setting [Registry entries](https://docs.ameliorated.io/developers/actions/RegistryValue.html).
-These Playbooks are then run on an easy user interface called [AME Wizard](https://ameliorated.io/).
+An [open-source backend](https://github.com/Ameliorated-LLC/trusted-uninstaller-cli) runs these Playbooks on an easy user interface called [AME Wizard](https://ameliorated.io/).

 Atlas is a Playbook, and alongside [AME's documentation](https://docs.ameliorated.io/developers.html), we recommend searching around the repository's source code to get familiar with how the basic Playbook structure works and how we've structured Atlas' Playbook.